pghvlaans/sbotools/man/sbocheck.1.md

     sbocheck [-c] package [package]

-    sbocheck [--color|--nocolor] \...
+    sbocheck [--color|--nocolor] [--wrap|--nowrap] \...

 ## DESCRIPTION

-**sbocheck** updates or fetches a copy of the **SlackBuilds.org** tree, checks for available upgrades, and reports what it finds.
+**sbocheck** updates or fetches a copy of the **SlackBuilds.org** tree, checks for available upgrades and reports what it finds.
 If **OBSOLETE_CHECK** is **TRUE**, an updated copy of the script list at **/etc/sbotools/obsolete** is downloaded from
-<https://pghvlaans.github.io/sbotools> when running Slackware -current
+<https://pghvlaans.github.io/sbotools> if running Slackware -current
 (see [sboconfig(1)](sboconfig.1.md) or [sbotools.conf(5)](sbotools.conf.5.md)).

 SlackBuilds with differing build numbers are reported separately, as are